 “Very enjoyable day yesterday.
 Please forward my thanks and appreciation to everyone who helped to organise such a wonderful day.
-The amount of people turning up just shows what a success the Ploughing match has become” – Just one communication received from a family who attended the 2018 show.
+The amount of people turning up just shows what a success the Southwell Ploughing Match has become.”

-The society is very lucky to have an excellent supportive committee, all who work tirelessly in the weeks leading up to show day, to ensure it’s a success – After this year’s show we can certainly confirm we are still the biggest one day agricultural show in the area.
+The society is very lucky to have an excellent supportive committee, all who work tirelessly in the weeks leading up to show day, to ensure it’s a success – every year we reflect and feel proud of being the biggest one day agricultural show in the area.